- ABOUT US

 Lectures are recorded and are accessible 24/7, so students from all parts of the world can access them at their own conveniance, anytime and anywhere.
 Even if there are webinars for some of the modules they will be recorded for later.

-Another option is to postpone the studies for a later date.
+Another option is to postpone the studies for a later date which is also possible only during the first week of the course.
 For more info on postponing, please follow this link.